-This activity consists of a “winter school” in Ghana in February and a “summer school” in Switzerland in August.
-The goal of these schools is to bring together 24 students from various disciplines and countries to focus on the overarching topic of “Water and Life” while working in a transcultural and translingual setting.
-The young and promising students from Swiss and West African academic institutions work across disciplines and learn how to develop research projects that can feed into practical contributions towards a more sustainable ecosystem, with a special focus on water and livelihoods.
+This activity consists of a “winter school” in West Africa and a “summer school” in Switzerland.
+The goal of these combined exchange programs is to bring together students from various disciplines and countries focusing on the topics of “Water and Life” while working in a transcultural and translingual setting.
+The students from different academic institutions work across disciplines and learn how to develop applied research projects that can feed into practical contributions towards a more sustainable ecosystem, with a special focus on water and livelihoods.

-Step 1: Preparation phase
+Step 1: Application and Preparation

-In response to these initial presentations, and following up on presentations by experienced researchers from the Swiss and West African collaborating institutions, as well as field excursions and discussions with local stakeholders, the participating students will explore the nexuses between the SDGs, the overarching concern of water in West Afrcia, and their respective approaches.
-Inputs on general topics such as project management and intercultural communication will also be included.
+In response to these initial presentations, and following up on presentations by experienced researchers from the Swiss and West African collaborating institutions, as well as field excursions and discussions with local stakeholders, the participating students will explore the nexuses between the SDGs, the overarching concern of water in West Africa, and their respective approaches.
+Inputs on general topics such as project management and intercultural communication will be included.

 Step 3: Remote research

-The research should take into consideration the local context and it should elaborate on the outcomes of the winter school.
+The research should take into consideration the local context and the outcomes of the winter school.
 The scope of the research is to be defined under the guidance of the supervising advisor and according to the student’s university requirements.
 During this time, the 6 students within each group are expected to communicate and learn from each other through online discussions and the Swiss students may go to West Africa for field activities.

-Step 4: Wrap-up “Summer School” in Switzerland
+Step 4: Summer School in Switzerland

 After having completed their research thesis, the students will meet again to present and discuss the results of their work.
 Each group of students will present their results to the other students and staff from the collaborating academic institutions.
 Discussions will be held on possible ways forward, opportunities for the students to pursue further related activities, and collaboration opportunities for all involved academic institutions.
 Field visits in Switzerland will be included.